Employment Law

 Break Times in Alberta Workplaces

-In Alberta, the Employment Standards Code (ESC) sets out the province’s employment rights.
-Most employees (there are some exemptions) can take one 30-minute break for a meal, in their first five hours of work.
+In Alberta, the Employment Standards Code (ESC) sets out the province’s rules for workplace breaks.
+Most employees (with some exemptions) are entitled to one 30-minute break for a meal during their first five hours of work.

-• 12-hour shift: Employees are entitled to two 30-minute breaks, or one 30-minute break after every five hours of work.
+• 12-hour shift: Two 30-minute breaks, or one 30-minute break after every five hours of work.

 Shift Length Breaks Other Details